HelgasonF/habbit_tracker_app/_user_stories.md

 As a user, I want to access my most-used features from the home screen so that I can navigate efficiently.
 enhancement, priority: high

+Detail Screen

+View detailed information
+As a user, I want to view detailed information about a specific habit so that I can better understand its purpose and tracking details.
+enhancement, priority: high

+Save or share habit info
+As a user, I want to save a habit to my favorites or share it with others so that I can stay motivated and inspire others.
+enhancement, priority: medium

+View related habits
+As a user, I want to see related habits or suggestions on the detail screen so that I can explore similar routines and build a better habit plan.
+enhancement, priority: medium